amirongit/notecode/algebra.md

 - any value that makes the equation true when it replaces the associated variable
 #### First degree linear equation in single variable
 - overall form is `ax + b = c` such that `a != 0`
-- 'b' & 'c' are constants, 'a' is coefficient & non-zero
+    - 'b' & 'c' are constants
+    - 'a' is coefficient & non-zero
 #### Additive inverse property
 - any number plus its opposite is equal to 0
 #### Additive identity property